 This is also a good stage to start thinking more generally about why parents may want to book you.
 For example, how long will you occupy the children for?
 Will your teach them something new or just wear them out?!
 Will it mean that the parents have time to get other things ready or just take a rest?
 Will it make their lives simpler and easier?
 In this busy-busy world, this last one is what many parents are looking for, so think hard about how your show or service achieves this.

 Once you’re feeling confident about your Unique Selling Point, it should make it much easier to approach your marketing materials with fresh eyes.
 Make sure your logo design, act description and photos all reflect your USP and are appropriate for the age group you are targeting.
 There’s a lot more advice on getting the best photos, writing a great bio and creating a fantastic showreel in our blog.

 A big part of your marketing should always be getting and sharing your testimonials, so make sure you have some of these at the ready.
 As a member of Entertainers Worldwide you can ask bookers to post a testimonial on your page – it’s easy for them and does wonders for your bookings!

 5) Get Job Alerts & Get Found on Google

-We have new jobs and gigs for Children’s Entertainers and event services every week, and you can get email alerts every time something new is added, just by registering here.
+We have new jobs and requests for children’s entertainers every week, and you can get email alerts every time something new is added, just by registering here.
 And when you activate your profile, you’ll be easy to find on google for anyone searching for entertainers in your area.
 Not only that, but parents will also be able to contact you with questions about your act and book you direct, with no added commission.

-You can create a wonderful, bright and beautiful profile on our website, with loads of photos, video and a detailed description of your offering.
+You can create a wonderful, bright and beautiful profile on our website within the dedicated children’s entertainer listings, with loads of photos, video and a detailed description of your offering.
 It’s also a far easier way to be found by clients searching on the internet than setting up your own website and dealing with the complexities of SEO.